Bioconductor/bioconductor.org/content/developers/package-submission.md

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-<h2 id="versions>Package version numbers</h2>
+<h2 id="acceptance">From submission to acceptance</h2>

 * Package developers submit their first version of a package with the version number at 0.99.0
-* A detailed package review is returned to the developer, where they are expected to increase the z in "0.99.z" for every new source tarball they submit.
-They are also expected to build and check the package on their local machine before re-submitting to Bioconductor.
+* A detailed package review is returned to the developer
+* The package developer updates their package, increments the version number to 0.99.1, builds and checks the package on the local machine, and re-submitts the package to Bioconductor.
+* The process is repeated, with version bumps on each iteration, until the package is accepted to Bioconductor.

 Example